hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 The word count computation can be roughly divided into three steps:

 1. Read a line from the map ("source" step)
-2. Split the line into words ("generator" step)
+2. Split the line into words ("tokenizer" step)
 3. Update the running totals for each word ("accumulator" step)

 We can represent these steps as a DAG: